vincent608/nodejs-ts-starter/README.md

 ### VSCode Debugging Code

 - Build code
-- Open code and set a breakpoint in /src/index.ts.
+- Open code and set breakpoints in /src/index.ts.
 - Start debugging with "Run and Debug" or F5.